Snowflake-Labs/terraform-provider-snowflake/docs/resources/oauth_integration_for_partner_applications.md

 - `comment` (String) Specifies a comment for the OAuth integration.
 - `enabled` (String) Specifies whether this OAuth integration is enabled or disabled.
 Available options are: "true" or "false".
 When the value is not set in the configuration the provider will put "default" there which means to use the Snowflake default for this value.
 - `oauth_issue_refresh_tokens` (String) Specifies whether to allow the client to exchange a refresh token for an access token when the current access token has expired.
 Available options are: "true" or "false".
 When the value is not set in the configuration the provider will put "default" there which means to use the Snowflake default for this value.
 - `oauth_redirect_uri` (String) Specifies the client URI.
 After a user is authenticated, the web browser is redirected to this URI.
 The field should be only set when OAUTH_CLIENT = LOOKER.
 In any other case the field should be left out empty.
-External changes for this field won't be detected.
-In case you want to apply external changes, you can re-create the resource manually using "terraform taint".
 - `oauth_refresh_token_validity` (Number) Specifies how long refresh tokens should be valid (in seconds).
 OAUTH_ISSUE_REFRESH_TOKENS must be set to TRUE.
 - `oauth_use_secondary_roles` (String) Specifies whether default secondary roles set in the user properties are activated by default in the session being opened.
 Valid options are: `IMPLICIT` | `NONE`.